Saturday, July 28, 1979

 The piano ballad was written by singer Bob Geldof and keyboardist Johnnie Fingers.
 The pair were doing a radio interview at Georgia State University’s campus radio station, WRAS, on Jaunary 29, 1979.
 There was a telex machine beside Geldof and a report came in that 16-year-old Brenda Ann Spencer opened fire on the children on the playground at Grover Cleveland Elementary in San Diego, California, with a rifle her father gave her for Christmas.
 She killed the principal and a custodian and injured eight children and a police officer.
 When asked on the phone by a reporter why she did it, she said, “I just did it for the fun of it.
 I just don’t like Mondays.”
 SF

 Geldof said, “It was the perfect senseless act and this was the perfect senseless reason for doing it.
 So perhaps I wrote the perfect senseless song to illustrate it.”
-WK Spencer’s family tried to prevent the song’s release in the United States.
-While unsuccessful, their efforts did leave radio stations leary of playing the song for fear of getting sued.
+DT Spencer’s family tried to prevent the song’s release in the United States for fear that it would bias people regarding her impending court case.
+HL While unsuccessful, their efforts did leave radio stations leary of playing the song for fear of getting sued.
 KL Geldof later said he regretted writing the song because it made her famous.
 WK It won Ivor Novello Awards in the UK for Best Pop Song and Outstanding British Lyric.

 Resources: